Records show fervent Trump fans fueled US Capitol takeover

 Meredith is charged with transmitting a threat, as well as felony counts for possession of firearms and ammunition.

-Michael Thomas Curzio was arrested in relation to the riots less than two years after he was released from a Florida prison in 2019.
-He had served eight years for attempted murder.
+Michael Thomas Curzio was arrested in relation to the riots less than two years after he was released from a Florida prison in 2019 after serving an eight-year sentence for attempted murder.
+Court records from Florida show that he shot the boyfriend of his former girlfriend in a fight at her home.

 Federal law enforcement officials vowed Friday to bring additional charges against those who carried out the attack on the Capitol, launching a nationwide manhunt for dozens of suspects identified from photographic evidence